Earthquakes (also called quakes, tremors, or temblors)

 - Mercalli Intensity Scale: Intensity of damage and effect of an earthquake measured by it.
 The lower numbers show the intensity and the higher number indicates damage to structures and buildings.

-- Seismograph: By this instrument, the record of seismic waves that are caused by earthquakes, explosions, or other earth-shaking phenomenon is made.
+- Seismograph: With this instrument, the record of seismic waves that are caused by earthquakes, explosions, or other earth-shaking phenomena is made.

 - Hypocentre: (focus) it is the point of origin of an earthquake.